Investments and other subsidies

 - Financial subsidies are granted by the central and provincial government agencies respectively.
 The standard rate of subsidies at the central level is Chinese yuan (CNY) 240 per ton of standard coal saved.
 The standard rate at the provincial level is no less than CNY60 per ton of standard coal saved.
 The NDRC and Ministry of Finance jointly announce the qualified energy service companies (ESCO).
 These companies can apply for financial subsidies on energy preservation management contracts.
 The list of qualified ESCOs is updated on a regular basis.
 These financial subsidies are rolled out under the jurisdiction of Energy Performance Contracting (EPC), and they should be taxable for CIT purposes.

-- A qualified ESCO taking part in an EPC project will be eligible for a tax exemption in the first three years and a tax reduction by half (an effective rate of 12.5 percent) over the following three years, starting from the tax year in which the revenue from the project first arises.
+- A qualified ESCO taking part in an EPC project will be eligible for a tax exemption in the first three years and a tax reduction by half (an effective rate of 12.5 percent) over the following 3 years, starting from the tax year in which the revenue from the project first arises.
+Where an EPC project lasts less than six years, the ESCO shall be entitled to the incentives based on the actual project period.

 - An enterprise that invests in special equipment for energy conservation will obtain a credit against its tax payable that equals 10 percent of the investment amount in the year in which the investment is made.
 Where there is not sufficient tax payable to absorb the credit in the year, the excess credit may be carried forward up to five tax years.